Deformation Quantization for Actions of K\"ahlerian Lie Groups: Symbol spaces

 In the following, we construct a canonical and non-trivial weight for non-Abelian Lie groups.
-This specific weight is an important object as it will naturally and repeatedly appear in all our analysis. \begin{ex} {\rm Choosing a Euclidean structure $|.|$ on $\g$, for $x\in G$, we let $|\Ad_{x}|$ be the operator norm of the adjoint action of $G$ on $\g$.
+This specific weight is an important object as it will naturally and repeatedly appear in all our analysis (see for instance Lemmas \ref{OUTPUTLEM}, \ref{genout}, \ref{belle}, \ref{cinqcinq} and \ref{embed}).

+\begin{dfn} Choosing an Euclidean norm $|.|$ on $\g$, for $x\in G$, we let $|\Ad_{x}|$ be the operator norm of the adjoint action of $G$ on $\g$.
 The function